schemar/dotfiles/README.md

 An opinionated default setup for working on the command line.
 Supports Fedora, Ubuntu 20,04+, Ubuntu WSL, and macOS.

+Also supports a desktop install with Fedora KDE spin (using i3 as window manager).

 ## Installation

 You can use the `./installer` helper.